-Intensive Outpatient Programs (IOPs) offer similar therapeutic services as an inpatient rehab, but patients continue to live at home instead of at the facility.
+Intensive Outpatient Programs (IOPs) offer similar therapeutic services as inpatient rehab, but patients continue to live at home instead of at the facility.

 The Differences Between IOP and Rehab